AmitShwartz/forwrd-frontend-home-assignment/README.md

 - The overall assignment took approximately **13 hours**, including all bonus tasks.
 - I followed the existing design and aimed to retain the original design implementations, utilizing the provided libraries for the assignment.
+- Removed all `defaultProps` after getting warning message: ` Support for defaultProps will be removed from function components in a future major release.
+Use JavaScript default parameters instead.
+Error Component Stack`
 - Added error messages under each input field to enhance **user experience (UX)**.
 - In the Pie chart the number of users (as you requested) displayed when hovering above slices.
 - Replaced the provided context with a **MobX store** for better logic control and readability.